 3. Relative Valuation

-With the relative valuation method, you determine how much similar businesses would bring if they were sold.
+With the relative valuation method, you determine how much a similar businesses would bring if they were sold.
 It compares the value of your business’s assets to the value of similar assets and gives you a reasonable asking price.

 4. Future Maintainable Earnings Valuation